 What’s the difference between a farmers market and a fruit stand?

 Farmers Market: A gathering of multiple farmers and vendors to sell fresh produce, and in many cases now, local goods and artisanal crafts.
-Basically the small business hub for the community to support multiple vendors.
+Basically, the small business hub for the community to support multiple vendors.

 Fruit Stand or Farm Stand: Typically the produce offered here originates from a single farm, usually located on the property where the fruit stand resides.
 Sometimes in addition to their own produce, they sell some goods for other farms or small businesses.